 Field of Interest Funds

 Field of interest funds support areas of special concern to the donors.
-Donors can request The Foundation to award grants within defined spheres of interest such as the arts, education, the environment, historic preservation or health.
+Donors can request the Foundation to award grants within defined spheres of interest such as the arts, education, the environment, disadvantaged youth, or health.

 Donor Advised Funds

 Donor advised funds are convenient, flexible giving tools for individuals, families, businesses, and others who want to actively participate in the grantmaking process.

 A scholarship fund helps students pursue their higher education goals.
 Donors can establish scholarship criteria or leave it to the discretion of the Community Foundation.